Convoy PQ 16: Analysis

 and the Kriegsmarine staff wrote "...the enemy has learned unmistakably what risks he takes by bringing strong expeditionary forces into the range of the Luftwaffe." under the impression that the convoy had been sunk but only five ships had been lost to the bombers, one to a torpedo-bomber and one damaged and forced to turn back.
 The U-boats had been at a disadvantage in the perpetual daylight and were easily spotted and repulsed by the convoy escorts.

-In 2004, Richard Woodman wrote that PQ 16 had mainly had to defend itself from air attack and that in Onslow's judgement, despite the exemplary performance of Alynbank, most of the escorts were lacking in anti-aircraft firepower.
+In 2004, Richard Woodman wrote that Convoy PQ 16 had mainly had to defend itself from air attack and that in Onslow's judgement, despite the exemplary performance of Alynbank, most of the escorts were lacking in anti-aircraft firepower.
 One CAM ship was insufficient and the second long-range radar in Empire Lawrence had been unserviceable.
-Onslow recommended to the Admiralty that convoys should be furnished with more anti-aircraft weapons and ammunition, an ammunition magazine should be created at Vaenga, and that an escort carrier and specialist rescue vessels should accompany convoys.
+Onslow recommended to the Admiralty that convoys should be furnished with more anti-aircraft weapons and ammunition, an ammunition magazine should be created at Vaenga and that an escort carrier and specialist rescue vessels should accompany convoys.
 Onslow also wanted faster submarine escorts and fire-fighting tugs.
 A tanker, SS Hopemount, refuelled the escorts, Garland being the first to arrive.
 Tovey wrote that the convoy had been delivered to Russia through the determination of the escorts and merchant crews.
 The Senior British Naval Officer, North Russia Rear-Admiral Richard Bevan delivered congratulations from the Admiralty.
-The heavy lift ships from Convoy PQ 16, including SS Empire Elgar, stayed at Archangelsk and Molotovsk unloading ships for over 14 months.
+The heavy lift ships from Convoy PQ 16, including SS Empire Elgar, stayed at Arkhangelsk and Molotovsk unloading ships for over 14 months.